-Many behavior analysts, psychologists and other professionals working with individuals with autism spectrum disorders (ASD) or intellectual disabilities (ID) gain familiarity with externalizing behavior disorders such as aggression and tantrums.
-They are common and practitioners encounter them frequently.
-With some luck, they learn what evidence-based practices are for these problems and gain some effective clinical skills over time, but practitioners are often challenged by less frequent behavior disorders such as pica, hand mouthing, rumination, aerophagia, bruxism and polydipsia.
+Many behavior analysts, psychologists, and other professionals working with individuals with autism spectrum disorders (ASD) or intellectual disabilities (ID) gain familiarity with externalizing behavior disorders such as aggression and tantrums, but not other low frequency, high-risk behavior.
+Aggression and tantrums are common and practitioners encounter them frequently.
+With some luck, they learn what evidence-based practices are for these problems and gain some effective clinical skills over time, but practitioners are often challenged by less frequent behavior disorders such as pica, hand mouthing, rumination, aerophagia, bruxism, and polydipsia.

 Continuing education available for psychologists and behavior analysts.